uwrit/leaf/docs/deploy/app/README.md

 LEAF_CLIN_DB=<clinical_db_connection_string>
 SERILOG_DIR=/var/log/leaf/
 ASPNETCORE_URLS=http://0.0.0.0:5001
-LEAF_REDCAP_SUPERTOKEN='token goes here'
+LEAF_REDCAP_SUPERTOKEN='<token>'
 ```

 It's recommended that you use full paths when referencing locations on the filesystem.

+Note:
-LEAF_REDCAP_SUPERTOKEN is not needed if appsettings.json has the REDCap export variable set to 'false'.
+- LEAF_REDCAP_SUPERTOKEN is not needed if appsettings.json has the REDCap export variable set to 'false'.

-The ASPNETCORE_URLS parameter determines what port and IP the API service listens on.
+- The ASPNETCORE_URLS parameter determines what port and IP the API service listens on, and **is only needed for Linux installations**.

-Note that the connection string variables `LEAF_APP_DB` and `LEAF_CLIN_DB` should be of the form:
+- The connection string variables `LEAF_APP_DB` and `LEAF_CLIN_DB` should be of the form:
 ```
 Server=<server>;Database=<dbname>;uid=sa;Password=<dbpassword>;
 ```

 ## Configuring the appsettings.json file
 The [appsettings.json file](https://github.com/uwrit/leaf/blob/master/src/server/API/appsettings.json) acts as the central configuration file for your Leaf instance.